Postclassical Ensemble and Georgetown University Present “Schubert Uncorked,” Including World Premiere of ‘Arpeggione’ Concerto

 In a program note, Joseph Horowitz, the Ensemble’s Artistic Director, writes:

 “I can take some credit for introducing David Taylor to Schubert.
 The idea came to me because Schubert is himself uncategorizable.
 He falls in between ‘Classical’ and ‘Romantic.’
-And the nineteenth century stereotype of Schubert as a sweet singer was long ago cancelled by acquaintance with his late piano sonatas and songs, some of which skirt atonality and the anomie of Dostoyevsky or Kafka.
+And the nineteenth-century stereotype of Schubert as a sweet singer was long ago canceled by acquaintance with his late piano sonatas and songs, some of which skirt atonality and the anomie of Dostoyevsky or Kafka.
 Reading through ‘Der Doppelgänger’ and other late Schubert songs with David in my living room years ago, it was quickly obvious to both of us that Taylor and Schubert had a mutual future.

 ‘Der Doppelganger’ has since become a Taylor signature – he has played it innumerable times, beginning with a performance in Vienna’s Musikverein with the Tonkünstler Orchestra.
 The arrangement on that occasion, by Taylor, was for bass trombone and low strings.

 Taylor comments: “When I handed out the parts for that song I was feeling insecure about it, never having performed it before, and doing it in Vienna.
 The players looked at all the low chords and they just didn’t get it.
 But when I began to play I saw smiles on their faces.
 I had scheduled it as an optional encore, but after they heard it the orchestra insisted that we do it.
 That gave me a lot of confidence.”

 David Taylor, bass trombone